Grumman X-29

-The Grumman X-29 was an American experimental aircraft that tested a forward-swept wing, canard control surfaces, and other novel aircraft technologies.
-The X-29 was developed by Grumman, and the two built were flown by NASA and the United States Air Force.
+The Grumman X-29 is an American experimental aircraft designed to test a forward-swept wing, canard control surfaces, and other novel aircraft technologies.
+Funded by NASA, the United States Air Force and DARPA, the X-29 was developed by Grumman, and the two built were flown by NASA and the United States Air Force.
 The aerodynamic instability of the X-29's airframe required the use of computerized fly-by-wire control.
 Composite materials were used to control the aeroelastic divergent twisting experienced by forward-swept wings, and to reduce weight.
 The aircraft first flew in 1984, and two X-29s were flight tested through 1991.

 Design and development

 Two X-29As were built by Grumman after the proposal had been chosen over a competing one involving a General Dynamics F-16 Fighting Falcon.
 The X-29 design made use of the forward fuselage and nose landing gear from two existing F-5A Freedom Fighter airframes (63-8372 became 82-0003 and 65-10573 became 82-0049).
 The control surface actuators and main landing gear were from the F-16.
 The technological advancement that made the X-29 a plausible design was the use of carbon-fiber composites.
 The wings of the X-29, made partially of graphite epoxy, were swept forward at more than 33 degrees; forward-swept wings were first trialed 40 years earlier on the experimental Junkers Ju 287 and OKB-1 EF 131.
 The Grumman internal designation for the X-29 was "Grumman Model 712" or "G-712".